2009 Jaipur fire: 2012 fire

-A major fire broke out at a petrol storage tank of state—owned Indian Oil Corp's (IOC) Hazira terminal in Gujarat.
-No casualties were reported immediately.
+A major fire broke out at a petrol storage tank of state-owned Indian Oil Corp's (IOC) Hazira terminal in Gujarat.
+No casualties were reported.
 Local authorities and the company rushed fire tenders to douse the fire.

 Officials said the fire was reported in the afternoon at one of IOC's five petrol storage tanks at the Hazira depot.
-The tank had held almost 5,000 kilolitre of petrol, half of its capacity, when it caught fire.
-Senior IOC officials rushed to Hazira to supervise operations and an inquiry was ordered to ascertain its causes.
+The tank had held almost 5,000 kilolitres of petrol, half of its capacity, when it caught fire.
+Senior IOC officials rushed to Hazira to supervise operations, and an inquiry was ordered to ascertain its causes.
 The depot was a so-called 'white-oil terminal', housing a tank farm to store petrol and five diesel tanks.

-Fire brigade personnel from Surat and nearby cities.
-IOC sent fire tenders from its Koyali refinery to help douse the fire.
+Fire brigade personnel from Surat and nearby cities came to assist, and the IOC sent fire tenders from its Koyali refinery to help douse the fire.

-"The fire has been isolated", a company official said.
-"A high-level team has been constituted to investigate the cause of the fire but our first priority is to put out the fire...efforts are on at war footing".
+"The fire has been isolated," a company official said.
+"A high-level team has been constituted to investigate the cause of the fire but our first priority is to put out the fire... efforts are on at war footing."

-This was the second major fire at an IOC storage depots in three years.
+This was the second major fire at an IOC storage depot in three years.